Significant Accounting Policies

 Basis of Presentation

-The Company computes loss per share in accordance with Accounting Standards Codification (“ASC”) 260 — Earnings per Share.
-ASC 260 requires presentation of both basic and diluted earnings per share (“EPS”) on the face of the statements of operations.
-Basic EPS is computed by dividing net loss available to common shareholders (numerator) by the weighted average number of common shares outstanding (denominator) during the period.
-Diluted EPS gives effect to all dilutive potential common shares outstanding during the period using the treasury stock method and convertible notes payable using the if-converted method.
+Basic EPS is computed by dividing net loss (numerator) by the weighted average number of common shares outstanding (denominator) during the period.
+Diluted EPS gives effect to all dilutive potential common shares outstanding during the period using the treasury stock method.
 Diluted EPS excludes all dilutive potential shares if their effect is antidilutive.
-During periods of net loss, all common stock equivalents are excluded from the diluted EPS calculation because they are antidilutive.
+During periods of net loss, all common stock equivalents related to options and warrants outstanding as of September 30, 2023 and 2022 are excluded from the diluted EPS calculation because they are antidilutive.